What are Guides?¶

 Contextual allows IOS/Android and Web Apps all on one plan (and app_key).
 Further you get two app_keys:

-- for your staging or development environment
+- for your staging or development environment (enabled guides do not contribute to your plan)

-- for your
+- for your production environment

 If, however, the functionality is different this may not make sense as: